Anaerobic (Sprinting & Lifting) Exercise

 This requires some safe trial and error.

-Grace and Jude, I have pulled the international guidance together into a PDF you can personalise carb amounts and glucose targets depending on the CGM you are using.
-Click on the device you are using and answer a few simple questions and voila!
+Grace and Jude, I have pulled the international guidance together into a PDF.
+You can personalise carb amounts and glucose targets depending on the CGM you are using.
+Click on the device you are using and answer a few simple questions, and voila!

-You will need Adobe to be able to use them, which you can get for a Computer, Android device or Apple device.
+You will need Adobe to be able to use them, which you can get for a Computer, Android device, or Apple device.

 Dexcom G6 – Exercise Carbohydrate Calculator